 Try searching for one of the authors above, or think of a different author to search for.

-You can also search for a author by keyword.
+You can also search for an author by keyword.
 It's not as specific as a browse, but it's useful if you don't know the correct name exactly, or if there are multiple authors.

 You'll be shown a list of all the items in TOPCAT with that name as an author.

 It's not unusual for academic books to have several authors.
-You can shorten the list of results by entering several authors' last names, and TOPCAT will find items with all the names as authors.
+You can shorten the list of results by entering several authors' last names, and the Library Catalogue will find items with all the names as authors.